Skip to main content

 • Viewing a shared screen

-• Sharing your own screen (on both X11 and Wayland)
+• Sharing your own screen

 • Viewing drawing annotations on a shared screen